Many marketing experts like to work on SEO and PPC in separate silos.

 Our CMO, Samuel Edwards, gave the following presentation at a pre-pandemic event, discussing how to use your paid search can influence your organic keyword strategy.

 For organic search campaigns, consider selecting SEO keywords outside the range of Google Ads.
 SEO experts should pick those search terms organically that their competitors are spending money on or have abandoned already.
 By focusing on these trending keywords, you can capture audiences’ interest in SEO and PPC while concentrating on the most desired keywords.
-This will help you reduce the advertising budget and optimize it for better PPC and SEO campaigns.
+This will help you reduce the digital advertising budget and optimize it for better PPC and SEO campaigns.

 Ideally, landing pages should be the preferred content for paid ad campaigns, and the goal should be to bring audiences to landing pages instead of driving traffic towards your website.
 This helps cut out the clutter, provide a clear direction to newcomers, and help drive quality conversions for your page.